nathanielcastillo/Cyclistic-Case-Study/README.md

 start_lng - Longitude coordinates for where the ride started
 end_lat - Latitude coordinates for where the ride ended
 end_lng - Latitude coordinates for where the ride ended
 member_casual - Type of ride.
-Member or Casaul
+Member or Casual

 ### Loading data into Master Table
 LOAD DATA INFILE is used to achieve best performance